ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

 The "N" in the TNM system stands for lymph nodes.
-The lymph nodes are tiny, bean-shaped organs that are located throughout the body that help the body fight infections as part of the immune system.
+The lymph nodes are tiny, bean-shaped organs located throughout the body.
+Lymph nodes help the body fight infections as part of the immune system.
 Lymph nodes near the colon and rectum are called regional lymph nodes.
 All others are distant lymph nodes that are found in other parts of the body.

 NX: The regional lymph nodes cannot be evaluated.

 N0 (N plus zero): There is no spread to regional lymph nodes.

 N1a: There are tumor cells found in 1 regional lymph node.

 N1b: There are tumor cells found in 2 to 3 regional lymph nodes.

 N1c: There are nodules made up of tumor cells found in the structures near the colon that do not appear to be lymph nodes.

 N2a: There are tumor cells found in 4 to 6 regional lymph nodes.

 N2b: There are tumor cells found in 7 or more regional lymph nodes.

 M0 (M plus zero): The disease has not spread to a distant part of the body.